fenago/linux-administration/md/Lab_6.md

 because a hard link is a replica of the original file.
 And here is a definition of a hard link:

-**WHAT IS A HARD LINK?**

-A hard link is simply an additional name for an existing file.
-It has the same inode of the original file, and hence, it\'s indistinguishable from the original file.

-You can think of it as a nickname.
-When somebody calls you by your nickname, they are still referring to you.

-A hard link has the following properties:

--   A hard link has (shares) the same inode of the original file.
--   A hard link remains intact if the original file gets deleted.
--   Any change in the hard link is reflected in the original file.
--   You can\'t create hard links to directories.

 The following diagram helps you visualize hard links:

 ![](./images/c7168626-7b5d-43b8-aa91-6cf509081302.png)

 We use the same [ln] command to create hard links, but this time